Sheep Trade & Prices

 Throughput: Weekly sheep throughput for July 26th increased by nearly 6,800 head on the previous week.
 With spring lamb accounting for nearly 90% of the weekly kill, just 222 carry over hoggets were presented at export factories last week.
 For the week ended July 26th, a total of 74,342 sheep were processed in Irish export plants This is the largest throughput figure so far in 2020 as export plants actively look to source lamb supplies ahead of the Muslim festival Eid al-Adha which began on July 30th.
 Throughput for the same week in 2019 was 13,581 less. (-22%)

 For the year to date, total throughput for sheep in Ireland is 1,583,934 head, which is now 6% higher than the corresponding period in 2019.
 Increases in spring lamb have accounted for this.
 Spring lamb throughput for 2020 stands at 600,611, running 14% (+74,500) above 2019 levels as good grass growth, carcass weight limits being increased and active sourcing by export plants for factory ready lambs attributing to this.

-A total of 116,400 sheep from N. Ireland were exported to the Republic of Ireland for direct slaughter so far this year.
+A total of 190,691 sheep from N. Ireland were exported to the Republic of Ireland for direct slaughter so far this year.
 Imports of NI lamb have increased by 6% so far in 2020.
 The past few weeks have seen increases in sheep being imported for direct slaughter in the Republic from Northern Ireland due to favourable factory prices in the south.

 See our weekly updated market trends.